bestia-dev/cheatsheets/zellij_cheatsheet.md

 When Zellij layouts opens a pane with a "command", then only this command will execute, not the interactive bash.
 This is ok for most purposes.
 That command can be closed with `Ctrl-c` then we can use `ENTER` to re-run it.
 But only this one command that is configured for that pane.
 If I need an interactive bash, than I will use a sequence of bash commands finishing with `exec bash`.
 The commands are separated by semicolon as standard in bash.
+See the layout file example above.

 ## Detach and attach